brunoton/return-to-consciousness/index.md

 - Respect for contemplative traditions while remaining empirically accountable
 - Commitment to epistemic honesty over persuasion or tribal comfort

 All work is openly published under **CC BY 4.0** to support free scholarly conversation.
+**Continuously revised in light of critique and dialogue.**

 ---